Smallinger/VAC-Checker/README.md

 - For some strange reason Valve blocks their API when you use HTTPS.
 - You can Google the error that gets displayed in console for more info.

-solution is open the HTTP site of [the friends list](http://steamcommunity.com/my/friends/coplay)
+- Solution is open the HTTP site of [the friends list](http://steamcommunity.com/my/friends/coplay)

 # Changelog